 Seal Up Drafts

 If you walk past a window and feel a sudden burst of cold air, it’s likely a place you’re losing energy.
-But it’s important to recognize that this in an the perfect opportunity to conserve.
-Doors and windows are common culprits of energy loss, and a great place to start your conservation efforts.
+But it’s important to recognize that this is a perfect opportunity to conserve.
+Doors and windows are common culprits of energy loss and a great place to start your conservation efforts.

 Stop your heating system from working harder by purchasing some inexpensive caulking or weatherstripping.
 These are easy, affordable ways to help keep the cold air out and the warm air in.
 By properly sealing your doors and windows, you can quickly save up to 15% on your home’s energy bill!

 Air Filter Clean Up

 A dirty air filter can also make your heating system work double-time, increasing your energy costs and putting unnecessary wear and tear on your unit.
 By changing your air filter on a monthly basis, you can drastically decrease the amount of wasted energy.

 Another major benefit of cleaning your air filter is improving the air quality in your home, especially if you have family members with asthma or allergies.
 Removing pollen, dust, and other contaminants efficiently is key to helping your loved ones keep their system at bay and maintaining overall health.

 You don’t need a programmable thermostat to take advantage of this method, although it does help to have one!
 As long as you remember to lower the temperature at night or any other time your family is away from the house, you can enjoy savings.

 It’s also important to take your thermostat’s location into consideration.
 Remember to keep it away from hot or cold areas, including sunlit walls and drafty windows, as this can have a negative impact on your heating system’s performance.